 Combating corruption and money laundering, preventing conflicts of interest and market abuse are all key areas of focus in our compliance policy.

-Our Code of Conduct, translated into eight languages and distributed to each of our employees worldwide, illustrates our culture of compliance.
+Our Code of Conduct, translated into 21 languages and distributed to each of our employees worldwide, illustrates our culture of compliance.
 We aim to share the strong principles governing individual and collective behaviour, such as integrity, thoroughness, a sense of service and openness to the world.
 It also prevents conflicts of interest.

 The Group has no tolerance for deliberate breaches of or the voluntary abstentions to the principles of the Code of Conduct.
 The failure to respect these rules, which are available in our internal regulations, can every year lead the Group to put in place penalties, according to the gravity of the facts, which can go as far as disciplinary dismissal.